web-platform-tests/wpt/docs/_appendix/reverting.md

 When such breakage happens, if the maintainers of the affected systems request it, pull requests to revert the original change should normally be approved and merged as soon as possible.
-(When the origin change itself was fixing a serious problem, it's a judgement call, but prefer the fastest path to a stable state acceptable to everyone.)
+(When the original change itself was fixing a serious problem, it's a judgement call, but prefer the fastest path to a stable state acceptable to everyone.)